Coursework Aide Mobile App & Website

 Students ages 18 to 24 are part of Generation Z (Gen Z).
 Gen Z is the first generation to grow up with the internet and social media starting from a young age – they are used to turning to the web to search for answers.
 As a result of virtual learning due to COVID, online learning has become a huge way that students learn.
 In order to keep students engaged, innovative and adaptive methods of learning will need to keep up with the trend.

 Eduglow was created for my solo Capstone Project for Springboard's UX/UI Intensive Program.
+This project spanned over 1 month.
 I was responsible for the whole process of product design.

 To start the design process, I created a project plan with an outline of key tasks and deadlines, divided by phases.
 This outline was a great reference to ensure that I was on-track with my deliverables.